lnapoli87/HOL2/hands-on-lab.md

 }
     ```

-08. Add the instance variable for the selected project:
+07. Add the instance variable for the selected project:

     ```
-    ListItem* currentEntity;
+    NSDictionary* currentEntity;
     ```

-09. Add the import sentence for the ProjectClient class
+08. Add the import sentence for the ProjectClient class

     ```
     #import "ProjectClient.h"
     ```

-10. Build and Run the app, and check everything is ok.
+09. Build and Run the app, and check everything is ok.
 You will see the project lists in the main screen

     ![](img/fig.17.png)